Patterson-Sullivan measures and growth of relatively hyperbolic groups: Introduction

 We next consider the model space which comes from the definition of a relatively hyperbolic group.
 Relative hyperbolicity of a group admits many equivalent formulations \cite{Farb}, \cite{Bow1}, \cite{DruSapir}, \cite{Osin}, \cite{Hru}, \cite{Ge1}, among which is the following one stated in \cite{Hru}, generalizing the definition of a geometrically finite Kleinian group in \cite{Marden}.

-\begin{defn} Suppose $G$ admits a proper and isometric action on a proper hyperbolic space $(X, d)$, and $\mathcal P$ is the set of maximal parabolic subgroups in $G$.
+\begin{defn} Suppose $G$ admits a proper and isometric action on a proper hyperbolic space $(X, d)$ such that $G$ does not fix a point in the Gromov boundary $\pX$.
+Denote by $\mathcal P$ the set of maximal parabolic subgroups in $G$.
 Assume that there is a $G$-invariant system of (open) horoballs $\mathbb U$ centered at parabolic points of $G$ such that the action of $G$ on the complement

 is co-compact.
 Then the pair $\GP$ is said to be \textit{relatively hyperbolic}, and the action of $G$ on $X$ is called \textit{cusp-uniform}. \end{defn}